 The sand is white, the water is turquoise, the palm trees provide a bit of shade, and the nearby island is a lovely touch to finish the perfect painting.
 Some say Champagne Beach is Vanuatu’s best beach, but I seriously wonder if Port Olry shouldn’t get the #1 spot.

 They are used to receiving tourists in Port Olry.
 It’s a village, but you will find many small bungalows and treehouses along the seashore for tourists, as well as small restaurants and bars.
 The menus and prices were quite similar all along the beach – and a bit expensive to be honest.
 But it’s an excellent opportunity to refresh in the shade of a hut while soaking up the views and participate in the local economy as the businesses in Port Olry seemed all owned by locals.

 But we don’t like to sit and look for too long.
 If like us, you’re after active holidays, you will find plenty of options of active things to do in Port Olry.

 Canoeing in Port Olry

 Our favourite part to explore with the canoe was the island on the right-hand side of the bay.
 A bat colony live there so have a look up sometimes.
-However, my favourite part was to look down: we found stunning coral formations on the other side of the island (opposite to the Port Olry bay).
+However, my favourite part was looking down: we found stunning coral formations on the other side of the island (opposite the Port Olry bay).